Rita Ora Looks Fierce In Low-Cut Animal Print Dress

 “Your face in the second pic is my mood,” one user wrote.

-“Damn you are so beautiful,” another shared.
+“Damn you are so beautiful,” another fan shared.

-“YOU’RE SO HOT!” a third mentioned passionately.
+“YOU’RE SO HOT!” a third follower mentioned passionately.

 “Rita Ora is the most pretty woman on earth, hands down,” a fourth fan declared.